dwalintukan/kanban-exercise/README.md

 1. The board should have 4 stages of tasks: `Backlog`, `To Do`, `Ongoing`, `Done`.
 2. Each stage of tasks should have an unordered list of `Tasks`. (doesn't imply `Class` usage)
-3. Each `Task` should have two buttons:
+3. Each `Task` should have two buttons.
+If you want to use icons, check the [FontAwesome Icons section](#fontawesome-icons):

    1. `Back`: node -  This moves the task to the previous stage in the sequence, if any.
 This button is disabled if the task is in the first stage.
    2. `Forward`: node -  This moves the task to the next stage in the sequence, if any.
 This button is disabled if the task is in the last stage.